jonathansampson/brave-tools/bip39-from-niceware/README.md

 ## Converter on GitHub Pages

 This repository contains more than the source code for reviewing this conversion utility; it also contains the built solution, allowing you to use the utility in your browser.
-If you are comfortable performing the conversion here on GitHub, you can do so by visiting https://jonathansampson.github.io/brave-tools/bip39-from-niceware/dist/.
+If you are comfortable performing the conversion here on GitHub, you can do so [here](https://jonathansampson.github.io/brave-tools/bip39-from-niceware/dist/).

 If you are not comfortable performing this conversion on GitHub, please consider alternative options below.